bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neugebauer.md

 **Otto Neugebauer** was an Austrian mathematician who made important contributions to the history of ancient mathematics and astronomy.

 ### Mathematical Profile (Excerpt):
-* Both parents died when Otto was a young child and he was brought up by an uncle.
 * After he was released from the prison camp, Neugebauer moved around.
 * It was to be Neugebauer's first and last paper on mathematics as such for his work at this point took a definite turn.
 * Neugebauer was an expert in languages and he had studied Egyptian.